wanzeli/wanzeli.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Wanze Li.
 I am a 4th year PhD student at the [National University of Singapore](https://cde.nus.edu.sg/me/), and I am fortunate to be advised by Prof. [Gregory Chirikjian](https://chirikjianlab.github.io/).
-Prior to starting as a Ph.D. student, I earned my MSE degree in the mechanical engineering department of [Johns Hopkins University](https://me.jhu.edu/), where I worked closely with Prof. [Russell Taylor](https://www.cs.jhu.edu/faculty/russell-taylor/) and Prof. [Iulian Iordachita](https://amiro.lcsr.jhu.edu/).
+Prior to starting as a Ph.D. student, I earned my MSE degree in the mechanical engineering department of the [Johns Hopkins University](https://me.jhu.edu/), where I worked closely with Prof. [Russell Taylor](https://www.cs.jhu.edu/faculty/russell-taylor/) and Prof. [Iulian Iordachita](https://amiro.lcsr.jhu.edu/).
 My research interests predominantly lie in robot manipulation and I am particularly interested in solving robotic tasks with generative models like diffusion models.

 My CV is available in: [Wanze Li's Curriculum Vitae](../assets/LiWanze_CV_v5.pdf)